dkarthe/webjeda-blog/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 When I decided to make a share bar for my blog WebJeda, I thought of making it ```Js``` free.
 As a developer - for a fast performing website - you should avoid ```Js``` and lower the number of http requests.
 With ShareThis, I used to have 5 to 6 ```Js``` files loaded from a remote server and 22 requests were made.
 This happens when you have many buttons and every button is downloaded remotely!

 Once I installed my css only share bar, the request number dropped to 11!
 That was a huge improvement!
 But it comes at a cost.
-I cannot see number of shares anymore.
-I can always write a code to calculate number of shares based on click event but that will be in the future.
-For now I'm happy that I have a beautiful sharebar which is made only with html and css.
+I cannot see a number of shares anymore.
+I can always write a code to calculate the number of shares based on click event but that will be in the future.
+For now, I'm happy that I have a beautiful share bar which is made only with html and css.
 You can see it in the screenshot at the top of the page.

 {% include adsense-inside-post.html %}